-The testing phase of the measurement model includes testing for convergent validity and discriminant validity.
-Meanwhile, to test the construct reliability, Cronbach's alpha and composite reliability are used.
 The results of the PLS analysis can be used to test the research hypothesis if all the indicators in the PLS model have met the requirements of convergent validity, discriminant validity and reliability testing.
+Partial least squares structural equation modelling (PLS-SEM) is used to analyse the lean implementation-performance relationship (Kovács, 2020).
+Lin (2019) establishes the mechanism model of medical health industry transformation and upgrading based on the partial least squares approach to structural equation modeling.
 Convergent validity test is done by looking at the loading factor value of each indicator to the construct.
 For most references, a factor weight of 0.5 or more is considered to have validation that is strong enough to explain latent constructs (Chin, 1998; Ghozali, 2014; Hair et al., 2010).

-Figure 1.
+Figure 2.
 Research Model Result